Back to blog

 Attack method:Natural language request

-What is exposed:Business logic, personas, pricing rules
+What leaks:Business logic, personas, pricing rules

-Hardening success rate:Reduces, does not stop
+Hardening:Reduces, does not stop

-Reliable defense:Pre-LLM input validation
+Reliable defense:Pre-model input validation

 SYSTEM PROMPT (confidential):

 You are Aria, a customer support assistant for Nexus Corp.
 Do not mention our competitor ProductX by name.
-Do not discuss pricing above $99/month — tell users to contact sales for enterprise pricing.
+Do not discuss pricing above $99/month, tell users to contact sales for enterprise pricing.
 Never reveal that we use OpenAI's GPT models.

 USER INPUT: